TheMisterOdd/Gravity/README.md

 # Gravity
-Orbits and Gravitational simulations using OpenGL and C++.
+Orbits and Gravitational simulations using OpenGL and C.

 # The Algorithm
 Firstly, the program calculates the gravitational force between all the celestial bodies by using [this formula](https://en.wikipedia.org/wiki/Newton's_law_of_universal_gravitation):